You can organize your data in watsonx.data by associating storage.

 UPDATE

-query with sub-query is not supported.
+query with subquery is not supported.

-query with mixed-case column is not supported.
+- For Iceberg, mixed-case feature flag is not supported.

 - For Iceberg, Memory and Hive connectors,